chrisboyd/MapChat/README.md

 ## Explanation of project

-A lightweight, social media network focused on map-groups and uploading pictures as flags to those groups.
+A lightweight social media network focused on map-groups and uploading pictures as flags to those groups.

 ## What is a map-group?